AG32 Bring-Up and 16-Node Hypercube

 Each node in the hypercube needs two hardware UARTs.
 One (UART0) is a fixed control interface to the slice controller host.
 The other (UART1) handles all four hypercube dimension links — not simultaneously, but one at a time, muxed through time by the TDMA phase clock.

 Because only one dimension is active per phase, a single UART handles all inter-node communication.
-The FPGA fabric in the AG32 (the AGRV2K, roughly 2K LEs) implements a 4-way mux that routes UART1 TX/RX to whichever dimension pin pair is currently active.
-At phase 0 it connects dimension 0 pins.
-At phase 2 it connects dimension 1 pins.
+Each dimension link is a single wire — TDMA separates TX and RX in time, so one wire carries traffic in both directions.
+The FPGA fabric in the AG32 (the AGRV2K, roughly 2K LEs) implements a 4-way mux that routes UART1 TX/RX to whichever dimension pin is currently active.
+At phase 0 it connects the dimension 0 pin.
+At phase 2 it connects the dimension 1 pin.
 And so on.

 The mux select is driven by the external TDMA phase clock from the slice controller, which may be an RP2040, or a larger AG32.
 The mux logic is maybe 30 LEs.
 The 2K fabric is otherwise almost entirely unused.